Feather cloak: Germanic translations of Celtic material

 The Breton lai of Bisclavret was translated in the Old Norse Strengleikar, the notion of "shape of animal" was rendered as hamr.
 Another instance of such figure of speech usage occurs in the Old Norse telling of the British king's flying contraption, cf. below:

 Bladud's wings

-The legendary king Bladud of the Celtic Britons fashioned himself a pair of wings (alia) to fly with, according to the original account in Geoffrey of Monmouth's Historia Regum Britanniae.
+The legendary king Bladud of the Celtic Britons fashioned himself a pair of wings (alae) to fly with, according to the original account in Geoffrey of Monmouth's Historia Regum Britanniae.
 (Note: Sayce, with Latin text appended in footnote as "..alis ire per summitatem aeris temptauit, translated by Evans as "..he had fashioned him wings and tried to go upon the top of the air".)
 This winged contraption is rendered as a "fjaðrhamr" in the Old Norse translation Breta sögur, here meant strictly as a flying suit, not a means of transformation into bird.

 Bladud's wings are also rendered into Middle English as "feðer-home", cognate with fjaðrhamr, in Layamon's Brut version of Geoffrey's History.